Skip to content

 "Email": "[email protected]",

-"Password": "a",
+"Password": "[your-password]",

 //"ApiToken": "[api-token-for-the-root-user]"